Proven-Paradox/shaper-system/Handbook.md

 ## Skill Points
 You can spend Skill Points on each skill to raise its Base Bonus by 1.
 You start the game with 20 Skill Points to spend, and can purchase 5 Skill Points for 1 XP.
-The maximum number of Skill Points that can be invested into any one Skill is equal to your [Level](#level) + 3.
+The maximum number of Skill Points that can be invested into any one Skill is equal to your [Max Potential](#max-potential) + 3.

 ### Helping Others
 In situations where others need help with a skill you are well trained in, you can make the roll in their place.
 When you do this, you roll with half of your modifier.
 The character you are helping then treats that result as their own.
 Note that it is not always possible to help others with their checks.